botworld-wiki/beatburger.github.io/_bots/nibbles.md

 ## Tips
 - Works great with Halo shielding him and boosting him
-- You can escape Nibbles' Winch by waiting till the animation ends(there's a delay befor ehe activates his ultimate)
+- You can escape Nibbles' Winch by waiting till the animation ends(there's a delay before he activates his ultimate)